 “Scrubs up nicely” could sum up the Fleece after a much needed refurbishment in 2016.
 Gone are the dark walls and sticky floors that used to characterise this grungy venue.

 The pub was taken over by the same folk who run the Bunkers Hill, and in keeping with the company policy, there’s a wide selection of real ales, craft beer and ciders on rotation.
 Decor is mixed from high benches to cosy armchairs – and the old stage at the top end can still be used for live performances.

 People?
-Not very many on our visit.
-But usually a mix of 30 and 40 something drinkers, along with students from the Arboretum area – though can be spookily quiet at times.
+A mix of 30 and 40 something drinkers, along with students from the Arboretum area – though can be spookily quiet at times.

 Opinion?
 A clean refit has given the Fleece a much improved ambience.
 It can get a bit too lively from time to time but at least it adds atmosphere.